eda-ricercatore/admin-notes/skill-set/higher-end-roles/computer-security.md

 		* The base salary range for this position in the selected city is $145000 - $250000 annually
 + skill set:
 	- Research Scientist Graduate (Privacy Innovation Lab) - 2025 Start (PhD)
-	- Seattle/Regular/R&D - Algorithm/PhD Graduates - 2025 / StartJob ID: A164952
+	- Seattle/Regular/R&D - Algorithm/PhD Graduates - 2025 Start/Job ID: A164952
 	- TikTok is the leading destination for short-form mobile video.
 At TikTok, our mission is to inspire creativity and bring joy.
 TikTok's global headquarters are in Los Angeles and Singapore, and its offices include New York, London, Dublin, Paris, Berlin, Dubai, Jakarta, Seoul, and Tokyo.
 	- Creation is the core of TikTok's purpose.
 Our platform is built to help imaginations thrive.
 This is doubly true of the teams that make TikTok possible.
 	- Together, we inspire creativity and bring joy - a mission we all believe in and aim towards achieving every day.